Skip to main content

 Purpose of This Summary

-This PDQ cancer information summary has current information about the treatment of childhood pleuropulmonary blastoma.
+This PDQ cancer information summary has current information about the treatment of pleuropulmonary blastoma.
 It is meant to inform and help patients, families, and caregivers.
 It does not give formal guidelines or recommendations for making decisions about health care.

 Reviewers and Updates